afrochic/take-home-tana-test/README.md

 This repository contains Java solutions to 7 algorithmic coding questions I completed as part of a timed technical assessment for a Junior Developer role.
 Each solution was written from scratch with a focus on readability, logic, and efficiency.
 I included inline comments, test cases, and a runnable `Main` class to demonstrate results for each question.

-The project handles tasks like rotating lists, validating brackets, detecting unique entries, and computing gaps or frequencies — useful real-world patterns in software development.

 ---

 ## 📌 Questions Implemented